Facebook pixel

 LGBTQ Discrimination Lawyers

-Despite several laws in place that protect the LGBTQ community in California and Nevada, LGBTQ discrimination still is very prominent, especially in the workplace.
 Our employment discrimination attorneys take great pride in representing and protecting the rights of lesbian, gay, bisexual, transgender, queer, and questioning individuals at the workplace.
-We understand that it can be very difficult being a part of a community, it could be especially more difficult when you have to face an employer who discriminates against you based on being part of that LGBTQ community.
+We understand that it can be very difficult being a part of a community, but it could be especially more difficult when you have to face an employer or other employees who discriminate against you simply because you are a part of the LGBTQ community.

 Our skilled and dedicated LGBTQ discrimination attorneys recognize that there are different types of discrimination that the community faces in the workplace.
 The different types of discrimination include: